xXShaneXx/C-/StlLibrary.md

     }
 }
 Explanation:

-std::partition rearranges the container so that all elements that satisfy the condition (in this case, underage == true) come before the rest.
+std::partition rearranges the container, placing elements that satisfy the condition at the front.
-Sorting
+3. Sorting
-Sorting algorithms are used to order elements in containers.
-You can sort data in ascending or descending order using std::sort.
+Sorting allows you to arrange elements in a container according to a specified criterion.

-Code Example:
+Example:
 cpp
 Copy code
 #include <vector>